Pavement Management

 Paving Moratoriums and Street Excavation

-To preserve the integrity and service life of newly improved roads, Alameda County enforces a moratorium on trenching, excavation, and other modifications for five years following the construction, reconstruction, or resurfacing of a roadway.
+To preserve the integrity and service life of newly improved roads, Alameda County enforces a moratorium on trenching, excavation, and other modifications.
+The duration of the moratorium is three years following asphalt rubber street seals and slurry seals of a roadway and five years following the construction, reconstruction, or other resurfacing of a roadway.
 Limited exceptions may apply in cases involving mandated utility work, emergency repairs, or projects deemed necessary to protect public health and safety.
 All permitted work must meet or exceed existing standards and fully restore any impacted roadway features.
-This policy is established under Alameda County Ordinance Code §12.08.052
+This policy is established under Alameda County Ordinance Code §12.08.052.